xxh/xxh/README.md

 <col style="width:33%">
 <tbody>
 <tr style="border: 0px !important;">
 <td valign="top" style="border: 0px !important;"><b>Portable</b>.
-Preparing portable shells and plugins occurs locally and then xxh uploads the result to host.
+Preparing portable shells and plugins occurs locally and then xxh uploads the result to the host.
 No installations or root access on the host required.
-The security and careful about environment on the host are behind it.</td>
+Security and host environment a prime focus.</td>
 <td valign="top" style="border: 0px !important;"><b>Hermetic</b>.
-If you delete <code>~/.xxh</code> directory from the remote host then xxh has never been on the host.
-By default your home is <code>.xxh</code> directory and you can <a href="https://github.com/xxh/xxh/wiki#how-to-set-homeuser-as-home-on-host">choose the hermetic level of your xxh session</a>.</td>
+Deleting <code>~/.xxh</code> directory from the remote host will make the remote environment function as if xxh was never there.
+By default your home is the <code>.xxh</code> directory and you can <a href="https://github.com/xxh/xxh/wiki#how-to-set-homeuser-as-home-on-host">choose the hermetic level of your xxh session</a>.</td>
 <td valign="top" style="border: 0px !important;"><b>Careful</b>.
 No blindfold copying config files from local to remote host.
-Following the privacy and repeatability reasons the better way is to fork the xxh plugin or shell example and pack your configs to it. </td>
+Following privacy and repeatability practices the best way is to fork the xxh plugin or shell example and pack your configs into it. </td>
 </tr>
 <tr style="border: 0px !important;">
 <td valign="top" style="border: 0px !important;"><b>Be open and fork-ready</b>.
-Every xxh repo could be forked, customized and reused without waiting for package management system, xxh releases or any third party.
-Currently supported five shells and the count could be increased by community.</td>
+Every xxh repo could be forked, customized and reused without waiting for a package management system, xxh release or any third party packages.
+Five shells are currently supported and the and more could be added by the community.</td>
 <td valign="top" style="border: 0px !important;"><b>Do more</b>.
 The xxh packages are not only about shells.
-Any type of tool or code could be behind entrypoint.
-If you want to run <a href="https://github.com/browsh-org/browsh">browsh</a> on the remote host just put it as entrypoint in xxh-shell.</td>
+Any type of tool or code could be behind an entrypoint.
+If you want to run <a href="https://github.com/browsh-org/browsh">browsh</a> on the remote host just put it as an entrypoint in the xxh-shell.</td>
 <td valign="top" style="border: 0px !important;"><b>Chameleon</b>.
-Switching the shells as easy as possible and not really needed to use only one shell.
-Choose your current shell along with task you want to solve: <code>xxh anyhost +s xonsh</code> for python environment, osquery for simple querying, fish for modern features or time-tested zsh and bash. </td>
+Switching the shells is as easy as possible and you don't have to be locked in to one shell.
+Choose your current shell based on the task you want to solve: <code>xxh anyhost +s xonsh</code> for a python environment, osquery for simple querying, fish for modern features or time-tested zsh and bash for speed. </td>
 </tr>
 </tbody>
 </table>